ThatGuyCalledGuy/Work-Experience-Project/README.md

    3.)
 Put the Trending Games individually on a site, called trending.html and place it under the section of games

    4.)
 Mrs Oates will come and visit us at around 11am, be ready to show her what we have got

-   5.)
-Tools that were used, planning methods, how to work as a team, what we have learnt, what we have achieved in the pwoerpoint on Friday (sort of a story, which is only a few minutes, would be great if there is powerpoint), presentation script

 Friday:

   1.)
-Presentation in the morning
+Presentation in the morning 20 minutes

+  2.)
+Tools that were used, planning methods, how to work as a team, what we have learnt, what we have achieved in the pwoerpoint on Friday (sort of a story, which is only a few minutes, would be great if there is powerpoint), presentation script

 Pssssst...
 Guy did you see me scratching my genitals in the conference this morning :O)